Service-Design-Studio/final-project-group-2-designerdz/frontend/README.md

 7. Install Selenium using `npm install selenium-webdriver`.
 This is used for testing webpages
 8. Install Chromedriver using `npm install chromedriver`.
 This is required to use Selenium in chromedriver
 9. Install Chai using `npm install chai`.
 This is an assertion library for testing
+10. Install datepicker `using npm install react-datepicker --save`.
+This is for the Calendar dates on the Details page.

 # Development in Local